Euro gets reprieve, but policy, growth risks cap upside

 The major focus for sterling this week is the Bank of England's inflation report due on Wednesday.
 The BOE faces a tricky task of upgrading its economic and employment forecasts, while trying to temper market speculation that interest rates will rise anytime soon.

-Markets were subdued partly due to partial market holidays in various centers around the world for Armistice day on Monday.
+Markets were subdued partly due to partial market holidays in various centres around the world for Armistice day on Monday.

 In Asia, investors will be keeping an eye on China where the country's leaders will unveil a reform agenda for the next decade.